Nikhil7707/ETH-PROOF-Beginner-EVM-Course/README.md

 #### mint
 Mints new tokens and adds them to the recipient's balance and the total supply.

+### burn
+Burns tokens from a holder's balance, reducing the total supply.

 ```solidity
 function mint(address recipient, uint256 _value) public